 TWFH: What happens if you get zero responses from the publications you’ve contacted?

 CL: Follow up.
-Have a follow up email already written.
+Have a follow-up email already written.
 There’s nothing wrong with that.
-They’re either going to ignore you or tell you no. If your topic is timely and you’re getting closer to anniversary event, say, “I wanted to check in, this is coming up that’s why it’s a good time to run it.”
+They’re either going to ignore you or tell you no. If your topic is timely and you’re getting closer to the anniversary event, say, “I wanted to check in, this is coming up.
+That’s why it’s a good time to run it.”
 Mention your hook again.
 Ask if they’d like a different angle.